dushanimunasinghe/dushanimunasinghe.github.io/profile.md

  # Administrative Positions / Committees (Present)

-  **Department Representative, Faculty Internal Quality Assurance Cell (FIQAC), Faculty of Engineering and Technology**
+  **Department Representative, Faculty Internal Quality Assurance Unit (FIQAU), Faculty of Engineering and Technology**

   *Key Responsibilities*
   - Ensuring the implementation of QA policies, guidelines and procedures entitled to the department.